startup-engineering/000-how-to-build-the-future/12-war-and-peace.md

 It often starts as theater.
 People threaten each other.
 Governments point missiles at each other.
 Nations become obsessed with copying one another.
 We end up with things like the space race.
 There was underlying geopolitical tension when Fischer faced off with Spassky in the Match of the Century in 1972.
 Then there was the Miracle on Ice where the U.S. hockey team defeated the Soviets in 1980.
 These were thrilling and intense events.
 But they were theater.
 Theater never seems all that dangerous at first.
 It seems cool.
 In a sense, the entire Cold War was essentially theater—instead of fighting and battles, there was just an incredible state of tension, rivalry, and competition.

 There are ways in which competition and war are powerfully motivational.
 The space race was incredibly intense.
 People worked extremely hard because they were competing against Russians on other side.
 Things get so intense that it becomes quite awkward when the rivalry ends.
 The space race ended in 1975 with the Apollo-Soyuz Test Project, where the U.S. and Soviet Union ran a joint space flight.
 No one was quite sure how it would play out.
 Was everyone just going to become friends all of a sudden?
-><span>

 So war can be a very powerful, motivational force.
 It pushes people to try and improve themselves.
 It's like wimpy kid who orders a Charles Atlas strength-training book, bulks up, and pummels the bully that's been tormenting him.

 **B. Psychology**

 But the Charles Atlas example illustrates more than just the motivational aspect of war.
 When people are myopically focused on fighting, they lose sight of everything else.
 They begin to look very much like their enemy.
 The skinny kid bulks up.
 He becomes the bully, which of course is exactly what he had always hated.
-A working theory is thus that you must choose your enemies well, since you'll soon become just like them.![][8]
+A working theory is thus that you must choose your enemies well, since you'll soon become just like them.

+![][8]

    [8]: http://media.tumblr.com/tumblr_m46t7elhpZ1qbb0b4.png